 Teaching kids to code at a young age helps children solve everyday problems, and is crucial to their education.
 With cars being able to drive themselves already, and kids having so many toys orientated towards electronic gaming it is almost impossible to avoid it.
 This Osmo Coding Starter Kit for kids is the easiest way to encourage this.

-Carry on to read our Play Osmo Coding Game Review
+Carry on to read our Osmo Coding Starter Kit Review.

 Freddie from the age of 4 could work his way around an Ipad far better than I could.
 So the world has clearly changed drastically from when I was this age, over 30 years ago.
 The word programming still terrifies me and makes me think of computer nerds who don’t leave their bedrooms.
 But as everything we use these days involves coding, it is absolutely vital that kids can understand it.